 Don’t forget to leave a positive review on your artist’s page to thank them for their good work!
 Moreover, It will also help them work with more amazing clients like you in the future!

-Here’s a recap of the steps you need to take to commission an artist:
+Here’s a recap of How to commission an artist in 5 easy steps:

 1. Choose the right platform to commission an artist – Check their refund policy, learn how the process works, look for clearly listed prices and a safe checkout process